Un opéra modeste by Myriam Pruvot: from stage to podcast

 Eyes wide shut

-It so happens that the work was first presented in a stage version, but the commission was originally for radio," recalls Myriam Pruvot.
-Hence this reflection, throughout Un opéra modeste, on what we do not see.
-The radio is a fascinating medium and the place, for the voice of women in particular, of a real taking of power.
-It is a space for taking risks, but also a safe place, I believe, for voices that we are not used to hearing, that are not given the opportunity to express themselves.
-Without the visual, don't we finally see... more clearly?
-Radio discourse has this absolutely fascinating power of evocation and emancipation.
+As Myriam Pruvot points out, "The work was first presented in a stage version, but was originally commissioned for radio.
+Hence the reflection, throughout Un opéra modeste, on what we don't see.
+Radio is a fascinating medium, and a place where women's voices, in particular, can really gain power.
+It's a risk-taking space, but also a safe place, I think, for voices that we're not used to hearing, that aren't given the chance to express themselves.
+Once we've got rid of the visuals, don't we finally see... more clearly?
+Radio discourse has this absolutely fascinating power to evoke and emancipate."

-In the hypothesis that the light has disappeared
+If the light has disappeared

 then the wave is the focus

-around which the fiction, in song, encircles the real
+around which fiction, in song, encircles reality

 it is from its vibration that spectra and functions are distributed

-that the prey on the lookout is informed
+the prey on the lookout for information

-and from which music and language will germinate
+from which music and language germinate

-from the fire comes the story
+from fire comes story

-from the wave extends the voice, pulsating of things and woods
+from the wave extends the pulsating voice of things and woods

-An amazing cast
+An explosive cast

-"It was the very first time that I collaborated with interpreters," confesses Myriam Pruvot.
-They are four at her side, including three women.
-"They all have atypical profiles!"
-Valérie Leclercq is a composer-writer-performer known under the pseudonym Half Alseep, but also... a doctor in medical history!
-Estelle Saignes Tilbury is a singer, visual artist and textile designer, Jean-Baptiste Veyret Logerias is a choir director, choreographer and dancer.
+"It was the very first time I'd worked with performers," confesses Myriam Pruvot.
+There are four of them at her side, including three women.
+"They all have atypical profiles!
+Valérie Leclercq is a singer-songwriter known under the pseudonym Half Alseep, but also... a doctor of medical history!
+Estelle Saignes Tilbury is a singer, visual artist and textile designer, while Jean-Baptiste Veyret Logerias is a choral conductor, choreographer and dancer.
 Finally, Ellen Giacone is a lyric singer and jazz bassist. " I don't come from classical music, I don't have the codes, I don't even come from music..."
 Myriam Pruvot almost apologizes.
-By music, I mean conservatory or, let's say, academic background.
-Myriam Pruvot comes indeed from the Fine Arts and was trained in improvisation and sound creation, preferring the crossroads to the institution.
-But a show is also about the people you don't see: on tour, the entire team ofUn opéra modeste also includes Christophe Hauser, for the sound diffusion, and the lights and the set have been designed in collaboration with Gregory Edelein.
-Oriane Leclercq created the costumes.
+By music, I mean conservatory or, let's say, academic training.
+Indeed, Myriam Pruvot comes from the Beaux-arts and trained in improvisation and sound creation, preferring the byways to the institution.
+But a show is also about the people you don't see: on tour, the entireUn opéra modeste team includes Christophe Hauser for sound diffusion, and the lighting and set design were conceived in collaboration with Gregory Edelein.
+Oriane Leclercq designed the costumes.

 Un Opera Modeste Festival Propagation GMEM 2022 from myriampruvot on Vimeo.